Ada-Developers-Academy/ada-build/preparing-to-code/environment-setup/README.md

 ![OS X Version](https://support.apple.com/library/content/dam/edam/applecare/images/en_US/macos/macos-high-sierra-about-this-mac-overview-version-build.jpg)

-If your Mac isn't running _Mojave_, _High Sierra_, or _Sierra_, please use the App Store to update.
+If your Mac isn't running _Catalina_, _Mojave_, or _High Sierra_, please use the App Store or System Preferences to update.
 You can open the desktop App Store by going back to the Apple menu and selecting __App Store...__.
+More recent versions of macOS can be updated by going to system preferences, the grey gearboxes, and selecting _Software Update_.
 Operating System upgrades are free, and [Apple's got a detailed guide on updating](http://www.apple.com/osx/how-to-upgrade/).

 ##### References